Feng-Ji-Lab/FedIRT/paper/paper.md

 ## Example of the personscore function

-We provide a function `personscore` in the package.
+We provide a function `personscore` in the package to obtain ability estimates.
 The detailed usage of the function is shown in the user manual.
 We demonstrate an example here.

 ``` R
 personscoreResult = personscore(result)